-As you have read, in the articles posted above, the testimonies and the advice given, come from the standpoint of the husband losing the job and the wife being the spouse who is trying to cope.
-It’s not that I started to write this article this way, but in doing my research on the Internet, these are the articles I was able to find, so I’ve given the information I can, accordingly.
+Unfortunately, the testimonies and the advice within the linked articles above, come from the standpoint of the husband losing the job.
+The wife is the spouse who is trying to cope.
+Unfortunately, in doing my research on the Internet, these are the only types of articles I’ve been able to find.
+So I’ve given the information I can, accordingly.

-I hope if you are the husband reading this article, who is the one trying to cope with your wife losing her job, you have been able to flip around the pronouns, glean through and gain at least some insights.
-Sometimes, when we’re searching for information, and what we find isn’t as custom-fit as we want, it’s a good time to ask the Holy Spirit to personalize and show us HIS insights, as we glean through what we are able to find.
+I hope if you are the husband reading this article, trying to cope with your wife losing her job, you’ve been able to flip around the pronouns.
+Glean through the insights given.
+In your search for information, if what you find isn’t a custom-fit, ask the Holy Spirit to personalize and show HIS insights.
+Glean through what you are able to find.

-If you feel a tug to re-read that which is written above from that perspective, allowing the Holy Spirit to be your interpreter and your “Wonderful Counselor,” please do so.
+You may even feel a tug to re-read that which is written above from that perspective.
+If so, allow the Holy Spirit to be your interpreter and your “Wonderful Counselor.”

 Whatever you do, please be intentional in working on your marriage relationship, at least on your part.
-You may not be able to control what your spouse does or does not do, but do what you know the Lord would have you do.
+You may not be able to control what your spouse does or does, but do what the Lord would have you do.
 Love, as Christ loves you.

 “Never let a problem to be solved become more important than a person to be loved.” –Barbara Johnson

-Some things that Paul Tripp wrote in his book, What Did You Expect?: Redeeming the Realities of Marriage, may give you different insights than you had thought of previously.
-He wrote:
+Some things that Paul Tripp wrote in his book, What Did You Expect? may give you different insights than you had thought of previously.

 “God is in control not only of the locations in which you live, but also of the influences that have shaped you as a person.
 He has not only written the story of you and your spouse and determined that your stories would intersect, but he has controlled all the things that have made you different from one another.

-“As you struggle, you must not view your marriage as bad luck, or poor planning, or as a mess that you made for yourself [although any or all of this could contribute to what is happening to you that is causing you to question God].
+“As you struggle, you must not view your marriage as bad luck, or poor planning, or as a mess that you made for yourself.
 God is right smack-dab in the middle of your struggle.
 He is not surprised by what you are facing today.
 He is up to something.
 [The question is, will you participate with Him in this, or fight against Him?]

 “…God is working to rescue you from you, to deliver you from sin, and to form the character of Jesus in you.
 Marriage, the world’s most long-term and comprehensive relationship, is taking place in the middle of sanctification, the world’s most important unfinished process.
 Why would God do this?
 Hasn’t he gotten the proverbial cart before the proverbial horse?
 Well, the reason this doesn’t seem to make sense to us is that our purpose for marriage tends to be different from the Lord’s.
 We’re just not on God’s agenda page.